Abd-Salem/NYC-Taxi-trip-duration-prediction/README.md

 ## Data Exploration Analysis
 ### Trip-Duration (target feature)
-- Trip duration in seconds
-- Data description shows that there is a skewness.
-- Data contains outliers.
+- Feature data is skewed
+- Feature data has normal distribution when applying log transformation
+- Feature data has some outliers
 ### Vendor ID
 - ID of the vehicle vendor (1, 2)
+- Average of the trip durations of vendor(2) is longer than vendor(1)
 ### Passenger Count
-- Number of passengers in the trip
-- Provided by the driver
+- Number of passengers in the trip, number is assigned by the driver
-- There are some trips that have 0 or 7 passengers
+- After removing outliers from target feature passenger count (7) is removed
+- passenger count (0) may be for a specific purpose so, this may not help the model
 ### Geographical features
 - Pickup longitude & Pickup latitude (pickup point)
 - Drop off longitude & Drop off latitude (drop off point)
-### Store and forward flag
-- Flag that shows the duration is recorded inside the car then forwarded or was connected to the server
-- Y: stored and forwarded (disconnected)
-- N: not stored and forwarded (connected)
+- Some (pickup-Dropoff) points are outside New York City
+- Haversine distance is calculated for trips and showed that most of trips cover 1km to 23km
+- Speed is also calculated and ranged from 10 km/h to 40 km/h over different times
+### Date time features
+- Only records for 2016
+- Only records for months 1,2,3,4,5,6 in 2016
+- This shows narrow diversity in the data
+- Longer trips are in summer, normal days (not weekend) with low speed (crowd streets)
+- Hours from 12pm to 5pm shows longer durations with low speed (crowd streets)